HugoRCD/canvas/README.md

 ### Other Content

 Simply go to the `data/` directory and do the exact same thing as above.
 All content works the same way.

+## Setup the Contact Form

+This portfolio uses [Resend](https://resend.com/) to handle the contact form.
+To set it up, follow these steps:
+- Get your api key from [Resend](https://resend.com/) here [your api key](https://resend.com/api-keys)
+- Add your api key in the `.env` file
+- change the `from` key in the `sendEmail` route in the `server/api/` folder, you can customize everything you want in this route
+- That's it, you're good to go!

+## Setup the Open Graph Image

+To change the main open graph image, go to the `app.config.ts` file and change the `openGrapImage` key.
+For the blog open graph image, go to the `content/articles` directory and change the `image` key in the Markdown file of the article.